74 Loomis Street

 Fever: Your newborn's temperature was monitored closely while in the hospital.
 While it is not necessary to routinely check this at home, you should check a rectal temperature if your infant feels warm.
 Call our office right away if the rectal temperature is over 100.4 when your baby is under 8 weeks of age, since fevers in this age group need careful evaluation.
 Call us at any time, regardless of the temperature, if the baby is not acting right or if you are worried.

 As soon as is possible: please notify your health insurance company and your employer so that your baby can be added to your policy.
 This is very important and must be done within 30 days after birth so that your insurance company does not reject any bills for health care provided.
+After you have done this, please call the MassGeneral Patient Service Center at 1-866-211-6588 to register your newborn and link the registration to Patriot Pediatrics.

 Recommended Reference list: